kurianbenoy/kurianbenoy-website/_posts/2021-03-06-hostwebsite.md

 A domain name can be mapped to one or more associated servers.
 So even though when calling google.com, it can be mapped to multiple servers in various locations of the world

-Besides these **top-level domain names**, there are second-level domains which is the name which you want to assign for your individual domain name.
+Besides these top-level domain names, there are **second-level domains** which is the name which you want to assign for your individual domain name.
 Also,**subdomains** can be used to map domain names to certain specific or other sites by adding a word followed by a dot.
 For example, if you want to create a specific blogging website in my domain name - you can easily add:

 > blog.kurianbenoy.com

-Another interesting thing about domain names can only be in ASCII, even though with certain software some certain Unicode words can be used for domain names.
+Another interesting thing about domain names is they can only be in ASCII, even though with certain software some certain Unicode words can be used for domain names.
 The business of **Domain name registries who are accredited with ICANN** sell the various domain names and are responsible for providing basic functionalities like name server for our use case.
 Domain names are considered like real estates, the shorter and attractive it is.
 The more money it costs.

-The domain name is a component of a uniform resource locator (URL) used to access web sites, for example: [4]
+The domain name is a component of a uniform resource locator (URL) used to access web sites(this is a common question in computer networks theory class), for example: [4]

 URL: http://www.example.net/index.html
 Top-level domain: net